Some Shocking Alcohol Abuse Statistics You May Not Know

 - Cardiovascular – high blood pressure, irregular heart rate, enlargement or stretching of the heart muscle

 - Liver – alcohol-induced hepatitis, fibrosis, cirrhosis, fatty liver

 - Pancreas – inflammation of the organ blood vessels, which inhibits proper digestive processes

 - Immune System – The body’s resistance to infection and other disease processes weakens.
-This affect occurs whether indulging in a one-time binge or abusing alcohol over an extended period of time.
+This effect occurs whether indulging in a one-time binge or abusing alcohol over an extended period.

 Behaviors Associated with Alcohol Abuse or Addiction